jpsluka/PythonScriptingManual/docs/parameter_scans.rst

 .. note::

-   Specification of parameter scans in version 4.x.x is different than in earlier versions.
-In particular old parameter scan simulations will not run in 4.x but as you will see the new way of specifying paramter scans is much simpler and less laborious than in previous implementations.
+   The specification of parameter scans in version 4.x.x is different than in earlier versions.
+As a result, old parameter scan simulations will not run in 4.x.x.
+However, the new way of specifying paramter scans is much simpler and less laborious than in previous implementations.

-When building biomedical simulations it is a common practice to explore parameter space to search for optimal solution or to study the robustness of parameter set at hand.
-In the past researchers have used (or abused) Python to run multiple replicas of the same simulation with different parameter set for each run.
-Because this approach usually involved writing some kind of Python wrapper on top of existing CC3D code, more often than not it led to hard-to-understand codes which were difficult to share and were hard to access by non-programmers.
+When building biomedical simulations it is a common practice to explore parameter space to search for optimal solution or to study the robustness of parameter sets.
+In the past, researchers have used (or abused) Python to run multiple replicas of the same simulation with different parameter sets for each run.
+Because this approach usually involved writing a Python wrapper on top of existing CC3D code, more often than not it led to hard-to-understand codes that were difficult to share and were hard to access by other users.

-Current version of CC3D attempts to solve these issues by offering users ability to create and run parameter scans directly from CC3D GUI’s or from command line.
-The way in which parameter scan simulation is run is exactly the same as for “regular”, single-run simulation.
+The current version of CC3D attempts to solve these issues by offering users ability to create and run parameter scans directly from CC3D GUI’s or from the command line.
+The way in which a parameter scan simulation is run is exactly the same as for “regular”, single-run simulation.

-Implementation of parameter scans requires users to write simple JSON file with parameter scan specification and replacing actual values in the CC3DML or Python scripts with template markers.
+Implementation of parameter scans requires users to write a simple JSON file with the parameter scan specification and replacing the target  values in the CC3DML or Python scripts with template markers.
 Let us look at the example simulation in ``Demos/ParameterScan/CellSorting``.
-The parameter scan specification file ``ParameterScanSpecs.json`` looks as follows:
+The parameter scan specification file ``ParameterScanSpecs.json`` contains:

 .. code-block:: json
    {
        "version":"4.0.0",
        "parameter_list":{